Application &

 Erasmus Mundus Scholarships

-The MIPDaL programme offers a unique opportunity for all potential students to take part in the program with scholarships funded by the European Commission.
+The MIPDaL program offers a unique opportunity for potential students to take part in the program with scholarships funded by the European Commission.
 Up to 60 scholarships can be awarded throughout the program period of 5 years, allowing for a maximum of 12 students to be funded per year.
 Scholarship holders do not pay tuition fees to the consortium, nor additional fees to the UK partner universities.
 Additionally, they receive funding to cover their monthly expenses for accommodation, travelling, etc.

 Alternative Funding